Emma8516/mood-journal-ai-demo/README.md

 Built with Next.js, Firebase, and OpenAI, it combines journaling, mood analytics, and modern UI design into one mindful experience.

 🌐 Live Demo

 🖥️ Deployed App: https://mood-journal-app-orpin.vercel.app

 **Demo Account**
 - Email: demo@moodjournal.ai
 - Password: Demo1234
+- Of course, you’re also welcome to sign up for your own account and explore freely.

 🪶 Overview
 Mood Journal AI is a journaling web application that helps users reflect on their daily emotions through AI analysis and visualization.